Import Source: Quark

 Controlling Grapevine Vigor: Tips from the Pros

-MEMBERS ONLYOne of the biggest challenges to growing grapes — commercially or recreationally — is controlling vine growth, which is known as vigor.
-If the vines are too productive, or not productive enough, the grapes (and resulting wines) will suffer.
-Two grape growing experts share some vigor advice for finding a happy medium in your backyard.
+One of the biggest challenges to growing grapes — commercially or recreationally — is controlling vine growth, which is known as vigor.
+If the vines are too productive, or not productive enough,

 Volatile Acidity